-Under the terms of the acquisition agreement, the purchase price is subject to two share-based milestone payments.
+Under the terms of the acquisition agreement, part of the purchase price was to be settled through the issuance of common shares upon achieving two milestones.
 The first milestone consisted in initiating a Phase 1 clinical trial evaluating TH1902 for the treatment of Sortilin positive solid tumors.
-This milestone was achieved in March 2021 and was satisfied through the issuance of 481,928 common shares (note 21 b)).
+This milestone was achieved in March 2021 and was satisfied through the issuance of 481,928 common shares (Note 22(b)).

-The second milestone payment of CA\$2.3 million will occur when the proof of concept is demonstrated in human subjects and will be satisfied through the issuance of common shares of the Company.
+The second milestone payment of CA\$2.3 million will occur when the proof of concept will have been demonstrated in human subjects and will be satisfied through the issuance of common shares of the Company.

 This acquisition was accounted for as an asset acquisition.
-The Company recorded additions to intangible assets during 2019 of \$3,073, which comprised the payment at closing of \$1,965 in cash, \$5 through the issuance of 900 common shares of the Company, the estimated fair value of the share-based contingent consideration of \$1,028, and \$75 of acquisition costs.
+During 2019, the Company recorded additions to intangible assets of \$3,073, which comprised the payment at closing of \$1,965 in cash, \$5 through the issuance of 900 common shares of the Company, the estimated fair value of the share-based contingent consideration of \$1,028, and \$75 of acquisition costs.
 As the share-based payments are equity-settled, the Company recognized a corresponding increase in equity, and no remeasurement of the fair value will occur regardless of whether the milestones are achieved.
 Since the common shares for the second milestone payment have not been issued yet, the increase in equity is recorded in contributed surplus.
 Upon the issuance of the common shares, this amount will be reclassified to share capital.
 The intangible asset is currently not being amortized.
 Amortization will begin when the asset is available for use.